YSPH students partake in activities ranging from consulting, health delivery, volunteering, advocacy to sports and recreation.

 The HAVEN Free Clinic is a student-run primary care clinic partnered with Fair Haven Community Health Center (FHCHC) and Yale University.
-Our model is unique in its inclusion of students across the disciplines of medicine, nursing, physician assistants, and public health.
-Student volunteers are crucial to the operations of HAVEN in serving as interpreters, clinical care providers, health educators, researchers, and a variety of other functions.
-Since opening our doors in November 2005, we have conducted over 4000 adult patient visits, representing more than 450 unique patients.
-Patients are seen by teams of senior and junior clinical students with guidance from faculty attendings.
-Currently, we see an average of 20 patients per week.
+Our model is unique in its interdisciplinary focus and inclusion of students from across the disciplines of medicine, nursing, physician assistants, and public health.
+Student volunteers are crucial to the operations of HAVEN and serve as interpreters, clinical care providers, health and nutrition educators, reproductive health counselors, researchers, and a variety of other functions.
+Medical visits are conducted by teams of senior and junior clinical students with guidance from faculty attendings.
+Since opening our doors in November 2005, we have conducted over 4000 adult patient visits.
+Last year alone we saw over 400 unique patients with over 300 student volunteers.
+Currently, we see an average of 40 patients per week.
 HAVEN operates Saturdays from 9a-12p out of the Fair Haven Community Health Center.
 Our programs are targeted to residents of the Fair Haven neighborhood.
 Our Vision: Every uninsured adult living in Fair Haven will have access to comprehensive quality healthcare.
 Students will develop a lifelong commitment to valuing social context and community needs in their future work with patients and communities.
-(Please visit http://havenfreeclinic.org/hfc/ for more information.)
+(Please visit http://havenfreeclinic.org/hfc for more information.)

 - Put the fields of health promotion, program development, and global health into action